glific/recipes/chakli/README.md

 ## Usage

+**Assumption**

+- In the flow `message response` should be of type `has an email` and the result name is `email`.

-This example assumes you have created a list in MailChimp
+- This example assumes you have created a list in MailChimp

 `http://glific.test:3001/subscribe`